DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Design

 The composite quality score combines these metrics as a weighted sum:

-Gate quality is assigned the highest weight, reflecting the fact that two-qubit gate errors typically dominate overall circuit fidelity on current NISQ hardware.
-Connectivity is given the second-highest weight, as limited connectivity directly increases SWAP overhead and circuit depth.
-Readout fidelity and uniformity are treated as secondary factors and share the remaining weight.
-We note that these weights are chosen heuristically to reflect prevailing hardware characteristics, and alternative weightings or task-specific reparameterisations could be explored in future work.
+Gate quality is assigned the highest relative importance, reflecting that two-qubit gate errors typically dominate overall circuit fidelity on current NISQ hardware.
+Connectivity is also an important factor, as limited connectivity increases SWAP overhead and circuit depth during compilation.
+Readout fidelity and community uniformity are treated as secondary factors that help refine region quality but usually have a smaller impact on overall circuit fidelity.

+The coefficients $\beta_\text{gate}$, $\beta_\text{ro}$, and $\beta_\text{unif}$ therefore control the relative contribution of these factors.
+In practice, the optimisation is not highly sensitive to the precise parameter values, similar to observations reported for TRAM~\cite{huang2025tram}.
+The coefficient of $S_{conn}$ is fixed to 1 and serves as a baseline.
+The remaining parameters are expressed relative to this term.
+Because the objective is used only to rank candidate regions, the coefficients need not sum to 1.
+In our experiments, we use $\beta_\text{gate} = 1$ and $\beta_\text{ro} = \beta_\text{unif} = 0.5$, which provides a good balance between gate reliability and secondary quality metrics.